lvanmoorsel/evaluation-guide/content/evaluation-guide/mendix-vision.md

 * Mendix enables IT departments to manage their application landscapes and to provide guardrails for business domain experts to build apps

 ### Speed, Collaboration and Control
-There are three core principles of the Mendix Platform:
+The Mendix Platform makes this vision a reality.
+There are three core principles of the Mendix Platform underlying every single platform feature:

 {{% todo %}}[**Add diagrams for 3 core principles [prio2]**]{{% /todo %}}